Sahara Forest Project

 The atmospheric concentration of CO2 passed 391,5ppm in 20116.
 This is higher than it has ever been in the last 650,000 years.
 The IPCC had earlier advised that it would be necessary to achieve at least a 50 % reduction in global CO2 emissions by 2050, compared to 2000 levels.

-Leading experts are now warning that even this target may prove inadequate to prevent serious consequences of global warming.
+Leading experts are now warning that even this target may prove inadequate for preventing severe consequences of global warming.

 graph_energy_related_co2_emissions